 Statements and positions

 Australia has frequently spoken on explosive weapons in populated areas in multilateral forums, primarily to condemn the harms caused to civilians when explosive weapons are used without regard for international humanitarian law and call for action to better protect civilians from harm.
-At the 2022 Meeting of the CCW High Contracting Parties in November, Australia expressed hope that the Political Declaration on explosive weapons in populated areas will contribute to improving IHL compliance and enhance the protection of civilians.
-7 At several UN Security Council open debates on the protection of civilians in armed conflict Australia included in its statement a condemnation of the use of “powerful”8 explosive weapons in populated areas without regard for international humanitarian law restrictions as a clear violation of the limits of conflict.
+At the 2022 Meeting of the CCW High Contracting Parties in November, Australia expressed hope that the Political Declaration on explosive weapons in populated areas will contribute to improving IHL compliance and enhance the protection of civilians.8 At several UN Security Council open debates on the protection of civilians in armed conflict Australia included in its statement a condemnation of the use of “powerful”9 explosive weapons in populated areas without regard for international humanitarian law restrictions as a clear violation of the limits of conflict.
+At the 2024 debate, Australia expressed alarm over the 72% rise in civilian casualties from 2022 to 2023, the significant number of civilians killed or injured by the use of explosive weapons herein, and the targeting and destruction of critical infrastructure, such as water supplies, schools and hospitals, and the reverberating effects herein, mentioning Gaza.
+Sudan, Burkina Faso and Ukraine specifically.
+Australia urged all states to endorse the Political Declaration.10 At the 2024 UN General Assembly’s First Committee on Disarmament and International Security, Australia drew attention to the Political Declaration and emphasised the need to honour its commitments to mitigate and prevent harm to civilians from the use of explosive weapons in populated areas.11

 Alongside its individual statements, Australia has repeatedly aligned with other states to deliver statements on explosive weapons in populated areas.
-At the January 2022 UN Security Council open debate on War in Cities, the Group of Friends of the Protection of Civilians in Armed Conflict (of which Australia is a member) called on states to enhance the protection of civilians, including from the use of explosive weapons in populated areas, and took note of the ongoing consultations to develop a Political Declaration on this subject.9 The Group made similar remarks at the 2022 UN Security Council open debate on the protection of civilians10, and noted the adoption of the Political Declaration at the 2023 open debate.11
+At the January 2022 UN Security Council open debate on War in Cities, the Group of Friends of the Protection of Civilians in Armed Conflict (of which Australia is a member) called on states to enhance the protection of civilians, including from the use of explosive weapons in populated areas, and took note of the ongoing consultations to develop a Political Declaration on this subject.12 The Group made similar remarks at the 2022 UN Security Council open debate on the protection of civilians,13 and noted the adoption of the Political Declaration at the 2023 open debate.14 The Group’s statement in 2024 highlighted the widespread and reverberating harm caused by the destruction of critical infrastructure, and welcomed initiatives that provide a more nuanced understanding of how patterns and types of harm affect different groups and identified the Political Declaration as a concrete tool to minimise such harm effectively.15